 INTP Feelings & Emotions: How the INTP Handles Inner Feelings

 While everyone experiences feelings and emotions in their lives, we all go through this differently.
 While INTPs are focused strongly on logic, that doesn’t mean they don’t feel and experience emotions just like everyone else.
-For the INTP these feelings are just processed and expressed much differently.
-While to some the INTP seems a bit cold and distant, that doesn’t mean they aren’t experience a mountain of emotions inside, ones they just don’t know how to outwardly express, or even feel comfortable doing so.
+For the INTP, these feelings are just processed and expressed much differently.
+While to some, the INTP seems a bit cold and distant, that doesn’t mean they aren’t experiencing a mountain of emotions inside, ones they just don’t know how to outwardly express or even feel comfortable doing so.

 Their Emotions Are Deeply Personal

-The INTP inner emotions are something which they struggle to express in an outward manner, even if they want to.
-This doesn’t mean the INTP does not feel things or care about their loved ones, quite the opposite.
-They simply don’t find it natural to express this in more emotional ways, instead the INTP searches for different practical means of showing that they care.
-They devote a lot of their energy into supporting the people they love, and into solving their problems.
-When it comes to using feelings to express things the INTP can feel a bit strange about this.
-For them it can seem too fleeting and not truly show their intentions in a meaningful manner.
-INTPs have these rich and vivid inner worlds and so for them it is easy to get caught up inside of this sometimes.
-While they likely think about their loved ones often, it is something which they keep inside and don’t readily show to others.
+The INTP’s inner emotions are something that they struggle to express in an outward manner, even if they want to.
+This doesn’t mean the INTP does not feel things or care about their loved ones.
+Quite the opposite.
+They simply don’t find it natural to express this in more emotional ways.
+Instead, the INTP searches for different practical means of showing that they care.
+They devote a lot of their energy into supporting the people they love and solving their problems.
+When it comes to using feelings to express things, the INTP can feel a bit strange about this.
+For them, it can seem too fleeting and not truly show their intentions in a meaningful manner.
+INTPs have these rich and vivid inner worlds, and so for them, it is easy to get caught up in this sometimes.
+While they likely think about their loved ones often, it is something that they keep inside and don’t readily show to others.

 They Don’t Easily Understand Emotions